cdntinker/TinkerLibs-WiFi/README.md

 ## Oddities to be sorted
 For some bizarre reason, if you comment out the call to `setup_HTTP()`, rebuild & upload the firmware, the device still connects happily to WiFi...

+This does not happen if you erase the flash first...

 WTF???

 ## Required Libraries: